meghamodi/pythonprog/README.md

-# pythonprog
-url summarizer
+###url summarizer
-# For this project I'll be using libraries
-pip install -U nltk
-pip install BeautifulSoup4
-pip install -U numpy
+For this project I'll be using libraries pip install -U nltk pip install BeautifulSoup4 pip install -U numpy